When is the Chernoff Exponent for Quantum Operations finite?: Introduction

-Despite considerable effort, the problem of generalizing the Chernoff bound to quantum operations has until now remained untouched.
-The problem is to discriminate two devices that perform identical uses of one out of two different quantum operations $\mathcal{E}$ and $\mathcal{F}$, and the question is to identify the asymptotic behavior of the error.
-This task is so fundamental and highly nontrivial.
-The perfect discrimination results only answer when the probability becomes zero exactly.
-For quantum operations which can not be distinguished perfectly, it is even unknown that whether the error can decay faster than exponential function, says $\exp(-\alpha n^2)$.
+The problem becomes much more complicated when quantum operations are used multiple times \cite{HHDW2010,CMW2016,TW2016}.
+Much effort has been devoted to characterizing the conditions of perfect distinguishability, in the sense that two quantum operations can be distinguished without error by a finite number of uses \cite{Acin2001,Duan2007,ZZG2007,LQ2008,Laing2009}.
+Unlike classical channel discrimination, unitary operations exist that cannot be distinguished without error for single-use, while multiple uses can help achieve perfect discrimination.
+A complete solution to this problem is obtained in \cite{Duan2009} with a feasible, necessary, and sufficient condition.

+In this paper, we investigate the concept of Chernoff exponent for quantum operations to characterize the asymptotic behavior of the average error probability of distinguishing given quantum operations under any prior probability distribution.
+Suppose we have a quantum device that is secretly chosen from $\{\cE, \cF\}$, and a known set of two quantum operations according to a prior probability distribution $\{\Pi_0,\Pi_1\}$.
+Our goal is to identify whether the device is $\cE$ or $\cF$ by using this device many times.
+We explore the Chernoff exponent for two quantum operations $\cE$ and $\cF$ to track the optimal error probability by using the following definition:

+where $P_{err,min,n}$ denotes the infimum discrimination error over all possible output states $\rho_n$ and $\sigma_n$ as illustrated in Figure 1 where the quantum device is used $n$ time.

+Notice that all possible strategies can be described by, or translate to, the model showed in Figure 1 with a sufficiently large ancilla system.
+This model is the most general scheme, and quantum operations $\mathcal{G}_i$ are freely chosen.
+For instance, parallel uses of devices can always be simulated by sequential uses and employing swap operators.

-In this paper, we investigate the concept of Chernoff bound for quantum operations to characterize the asymptotical behavior on the average error probability of distinguishing two given quantum operations under any prior distribution.
-We show that the Chernoff bound is infinite if and only if the quantum operations can be distinguished perfectly by finite uses.
-In particular, we show that the average error probability decays according to exponential function for indistinguishable quantum operations.
-(This indicates that the error probability can never decay as $\exp(-\alpha n^2)$.)
-Simply computable upper bounds on Chernoff bound for quantum operations are provided.
-At last, we generalize our results to deal with multiple quantum operations.
+We show that the Chernoff exponent for quantum operations is finite if and only if they cannot be distinguished perfectly with finite uses.
+More precisely, we show that the average error probability decays at most, according to exponential function for quantum operations, if the quantum operations can not be perfectly distinguishable.
+This indicates that the error probability can never decay super-exponentially, such as $\exp(-\alpha n^2)$.
+Computable upper bounds on the Chernoff exponent for quantum operations are provided.
+Finally, we generalize our results to deal with multiple quantum operations.

-Our paper is organized as follows.
-In the next section, we provide some notations and preliminaries.
-In section 3, we define Chernoff bound for quantum operations and provide easy computable upper bounds for the average error probability of distinguishing two quantum operations, which induces upper bounds for the Chernoff bound for quantum operations.
-In Section 4, discrimination between multiple quantum operations is studied.
-In Section 5, we discuss some future research problems in studying the Chernoff bound for quantum operations.